'Be anxious for nothing..." ~Philippians 4:6

 I watched several education-themed interviews in the past few weeks, and I STILL didn't hear anyone bring up the problem of disruptive, disrespectful students, the need for effective classroom management, and the critical need for parental accountability and support.

-You cannot have an effective discussion on education but leave out parents and their responsibility to require/demand their own children to simply follow directions, and show respect and common courtesy for the learning environment.
+You cannot have an effective discussion on education, but leave out parents and their responsibility to require/demand their own children to simply follow directions, and show respect and common courtesy for the learning environment and the people in it.

 When children are instructed about rights without being instructed about responsibilities, it's difficult to maintain order.